waldirborbajr/BotHammer/README.md

 ## ✨ Overview

-**BanHammer** monitors messages in a Telegram group in real time.
+**BotHammer** monitors messages in a Telegram group in real time.
 When a message (text or media caption) matches patterns associated with prohibited content, the bot:

 1. **Deletes** the message immediately;
 2. **Bans** the message's author from the group;